Show different Endings based on score

 Perfect, you just showed people different Endings based on their scores!

-Tip: Enable social sharing for each Ending to let respondents share their score on social media.
+Tip: Enable social sharing for each Ending to show social share icons so respondents can share their score on social media.